 Sleep.
 Everyone loves it.
 Everyone needs it.
 And we spend around one third of our entire lives doing it.
 It’s an important thing — so why do so, so many of us do it so, so badly?

-There are many people around the world and throughout history, from Margaret Thatcher to Donald Trump, who allegedly only sleep for 4 hours a night.
-And, although it clearly(?) worked for them, many research studies and sleep scientists suggest that you should double that figure to reach the optimal length of shut-eye.
+There are many people around the world — and throughout history — who allegedly achieve only 4 hours of sleep a night.
+But, from Margaret Thatcher to Donald Trump, many research studies and sleep scientists suggest that these light-sleepers should be doubling that figure to reach the optimal length of shut-eye.

-Drifting off decreases your risk for health conditions
+Drifting off decreases your risk of developing health conditions

 Le Labo Santal 33 Shower Gel